Qovery/documentation/website/docs/devops/qovery-for-devops-introduction.md

 ## Integrations

 Qovery lets you integrates any tool that you already have or need.
-There is no limitations has Qovery runs on Kubernetes and your cloud service provider.
+There is no limitations as Qovery runs on Kubernetes and your cloud service provider.
 Check out our [configuration][docs.devops.infrastructure-config] section

 ## What's next